auth0-lab/auth0-ai-js/examples/async-user-confirmation/ai-sdk/README.md

   - An application for Device flow with the following settings:
     - **Application Type**: `Native`
     - **Grant Type**: `Device Code` (or `urn:ietf:params:oauth:grant-type:device_code`)
-  - An additional application for CIBA with the following settings:
+  - An additional application for Async Authorization with the following settings:
     - **Application Type**: `Web Application`
     - **Grant Type**: `CIBA` (or `urn:openid:params:grant-type:ciba`)
   - An API with the following settings: